Continuous Delivery vs Continuous Deployment: Key Differences and When to Use Each

 For continuous delivery workflows, DeployHQ deploys automatically when you push to a branch, but you control which branch triggers a deploy and when you merge to it.
 Your deployment dashboard shows pending deployments, lets you review what will change, and gives you a one-click deploy when you are ready.
 You stay in control of timing.

 For continuous deployment workflows, configure DeployHQ to deploy on every push to your main branch.
-Pair this with your CI server --- when your tests pass and code merges, DeployHQ picks up the change and deploys it automatically.
+Pair this with your CI server — when your tests pass and code merges, DeployHQ picks up the change and deploys it automatically.
 Your CI pipeline is the gate; DeployHQ is the delivery mechanism.

 Zero-downtime deployments are essential for continuous deployment.
 DeployHQ supports atomic deployments that swap the live version only after the new version is fully uploaded, so your users never see a half-deployed state.

-Build pipelines let you run build commands (npm install, webpack, composer install) on \DeployHQ's servers before deploying.
-This means your CI server handles testing while DeployHQ handles building and deploying --- a clean separation of concerns.
+Build pipelines let you run build commands (npm install, webpack, composer install) on DeployHQ's servers before deploying.
+This means your CI server handles testing while DeployHQ handles building and deploying — a clean separation of concerns.

 Getting started: a practical path

 If you are doing continuous delivery, evaluate whether your test suite is comprehensive enough to remove the manual gate.
 Track how often the human approval step actually catches issues that tests missed.
-If the answer is rarely, you might be ready for continuous deployment --- at least for lower-risk services.
+If the answer is rarely, you might be ready for continuous deployment — at least for lower-risk services.

 If you are doing continuous deployment, make sure your safety nets are solid.
 Automated rollback should be fast (under 60 seconds).
 Monitoring should alert on error rate spikes within minutes.
 Incident response should be practised, not theoretical.
-And review whether continuous deployment as a practice is working for every service, or if some should move back to delivery.

 The maturity path looks like this: